Prince of Persia: The Sands of Time: Legacy

-Remake
+Cancelled remake

-A remake of the game, developed by Indian studios Ubisoft Mumbai and Ubisoft Pune, was announced at Ubisoft Forward 2020 and was originally scheduled for release on 21 January 2021, for PlayStation 4, Windows, and Xbox One.
+A remake of the game, developed by Indian studios Ubisoft Mumbai and Ubisoft Pune, was announced at Ubisoft Forward 2020 and was originally scheduled for release on 21 January 2021, for Windows, PlayStation 4, and Xbox One.
 Lowenthal returned to voice the Prince, while Farah was voiced by Supinder Wraich.
 The announcement trailer drew criticism from fans who considered the game's graphics to be lackluster, particularly as it was being developed using the newest iteration of Ubisoft Anvil.
 Ubisoft responded by stating that the visual style was an intentional choice, as they had wanted it to be "unique ... to make this game standout from other games" due to its fantasy elements.
 The release of the game was initially delayed by Ubisoft to 18 March, before being postponed indefinitely to "deliver a remake that feels fresh while remaining faithful to the original".
 In its quarterly financial report of 2021, Ubisoft stated the game was expected to be out during its 2022–2023 fiscal year.
 By May 2022, Ubisoft Montreal was taking over development of the remake.
 A month later Ubisoft once again delayed the game, this time stating that the company was no longer targeting a release during its 2022–2023 fiscal year.

 In November 2023, the official Prince of Persia social media account posted that "the project has passed an important internal milestone and development is progressing".

-At Ubisoft Forward in June 2024, Ubisoft announced that the remake will release in 2026 under the original title Prince of Persia: The Sands of Time.
+At Ubisoft Forward in June 2024, Ubisoft announced that the remake would release in 2026 under the original title Prince of Persia: The Sands of Time.
+In January 2026, the remake was confirmed to have been one of several projects that had been cancelled at Ubisoft as part of a major company restructuring.